Medication Search: Benlysta

 Belimumab belongs to the class of medications called immunosuppressants.
 Specifically, it is a monoclonal antibody.
 It is used in addition to standard treatments to reduce the symptoms of systemic lupus erythematosus (SLE).
+It is also used to treat adults with active lupus nephritis in.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.